 This class is day long intensive class is included free with every new APQS machine purchase.
 Dawn Cavanaugh wrote a wonderful curriculum for the class that gives such great structure and outlines a ton of information to cover.
 I know my students today walked out the door feeling much more confident in their abilities.
-We even watched one of Dawn’s videos on the APQS Youtube channel she did that covers needle flex and how the hook operates.
-Be sure to check out the other great videos on the channel.

 They asked me to share some of my favorite tools, notions, books and sites that I love.
 So… I thought I would put my list here for anyone else who might be interested too.
 This is sort of like Oprah’s Favorite Things, well except you won’t get any of these items free.
 YOU get a car!
 And YOU get a car!
 And YOU get a car!
 But, hey, go on and check under your chair just in case. 🙂

-I use an air compressor to blow out the bobbin area instead of the canned air I used to use.
+- I use an air compressor to blow out the bobbin area instead of the canned air I used to use.
 Plus, it works great blowing up my kidlet’s bike tires.

-My favorite quilty internet hangouts are the APQS forums and MQR resource.
+- My favorite quilty internet hangouts are the APQS forums and MQR resource.
 The talent of the quilters on those two sites is simply inspiring.
 Be sure to subscribe to the APQS YouTube channel and “like” APQS on Facebook.
 You’ll find helpful maintenance tips and other tips there.

-I am also enjoying Leah’s 365 Days of Freehand Fillers and Vicki’s Field trips.
-My favorite internet newsletter is from Bob over at Superior Threads.
+- My favorite internet newsletter is from Bob over at Superior Threads.
 He intertwines thread knowledge in tidy bits that really help build your thread knowledge.
 I especially like the article that shows visually how to tackle tension issues.
 The article that tackles the myth that scares people away from polyester threads is really helpful.

-My last favorite thing to share is small Wacom tablet that I use to draw on photos of quilt tops inside my paint program on my computer.
+- My last favorite thing to share is small Wacom drawing tablet that I use to draw on photos of quilt tops inside my paint program on my computer.
 The tablet allows you to use a pen instead of a mouse to move the cursor on your computer screen.
 It plugs in with a basic usb port.
 You can use any paint program but I happen to have Photoshop so I use it.
 But you could use any paint program you’ve got on your computer.
 I can draw designs on photos I’ve taken with my digital camera and audition ideas.
 I can even send these ideas to my clients to see if they like the direction I’m headed if that is appropriate.